-You could write the best counterpoints against 401(k) plans (negative sentiment), and you wouldn’t stand a chance to ever rank for the primary keyword topics.
+You could write the best counterpoints against 401(k) plans (negative sentiment) and wouldn’t stand a chance to rank for the primary keyword topics.

-Google not only analyzes what is said in an article but how it’s said (positive and negative sentiments) on a topic.
+Google analyzes what is said in an article and how it’s said (positive and negative sentiments) on a topic.

 Why do you think that is?

-It has to do with Google looking at the collective search results for topics and takes what is considered the accepted answer as the baseline.
-This is especially true when it comes to topics regarding Your Money, Your Life (YMYL for short).
+It has to do with Google looking at the collective search results for topics and taking what is considered the accepted answer as the baseline.
+This is especially true regarding Your Money, Your Life (YMYL for short).
 Anything to do with money or your health Google looks very closely at those topics.

 On the positive, Google wants to make sure the search results don’t contain crack-pot answers.
 You won’t see some magical cure for diabetes or how to consistently generate 20% annual returns in the stock market.

 On the flip side, it creates search results that are all very similar.

 I call it the homogenization of search results.

 The design of Google’s search engine prevents dissent on any topic.
 Google wants to show a definitive answer on a topic.
 This, of course, can be problematic.